dlerner97/ACME_perception_proposal/README.md

 This repo contains coursework for the ENPM808X Midterm project.

-### Required Libraries
+### Required Libraries and Software
-  1. OpenCV.
-Please install the OpenCV package as follows: (OpenCV Installation)[https://docs.opencv.org/3.4.15/d7/d9f/tutorial_linux_install.html]
+  1. **OpenCV**.
+Please install the OpenCV package using the following link: (OpenCV Installation)[https://docs.opencv.org/3.4.15/d7/d9f/tutorial_linux_install.html]
+  2. **Eigen**.
+This library should already be installed on a standard linux system.
+  3. **math**.
+This library should already be installed on a standard linux system.
+  4. **C++ std libs**.
+This library is certainly installed on a standard linux system.
+  5. **CMake**.
+This software should already be installed on a standard linux system.

 ### Visual Representations of Code
 The following Activity Diagram and UML's are jpg files and will not work well with zoom.
 See the [visual representation pdf](/visual_reps/activity_and_UML.drawio.pdf) for a higher quality image.